-Classes for this course occur on Mondays and Wednesdays in accordance with the lecture scheduled on this syllabus.
-The first class is on July 12, 2021.
-Unless otherwise noted, all lectures begin at 9:00 PM Eastern time.
+Classes for this course occur on Mondays and Wednesdays at 8:00 PM Eastern time, in accordance with the lecture scheduled on this syllabus.
+The first class is on January 3, 2022.

-Attendance at class will satisfy the weekly interaction requirement.
 All class sessions are recorded and may be viewed by students at any time.